<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 1. Your business’s products in use

-IMG-0366-1-1A powerful way to tell your company's story?
+Want a powerful way to tell your company's story?

 This helps viewers imagine themselves using your product in action.

-When showing your product in use, remember not to overdo it (you want to sprinkle this type of post every now and again).
+When showing your product in use, remember not to overdo it (you want to sprinkle this type of post now and again).

 2. Behind-the-scenes